 11.- Documents of the person responsible and in charge of the minor in Spain

-• Notarized copy of the passport or national ID of the person responsible and in charge in Spain.
+• Notarized copy of the DNI (Spanish ID) or the passport and NIE of the person or persons responsible and in charge of the minor in Spain.

 • For US citizens: $160